hmehta051/frontend_interview_questions/JS-MAIN/DOM/HTML:CSS/Day1/README.md

 -inline:width and height will have no effect and elements in same line (span,a,img,strong,i,small,em)
 -inline-block: you can set width and height and elements in same line
--inline-block: you can set width and height and elements in new line (div,p,li,h1,section) -semantic tag: clearly defined content (form,table,nav,section,article,footer,table)
+-block: you can set width and height and elements in new line (div,p,li,h1,section) -semantic tag: clearly defined content (form,table,nav,section,article,footer,table)

 ## Basics of Internet